 Retractable Warehouse Installation -New Mexico - 2015

 A.C.E.
-Structures has installed a 6,500 square foot Retractable Structure, with front and rear curtains and three pedestrian doors in Yuma, Arizona, where the Facebook team met up for the first flight test of Aquila after years of hard work.
+Structures has installed a 6,500 square foot Retractable Structure, with front and rear curtains and three pedestrian doors in the South West Mesa lands of the four corners region, where the Facebook team met up for the first flight test of Aquila after years of hard work.

 The frame of the structure is made from hot galvanized steel beams, while the roof and both sides are made of a sturdy flame retardant PVC material.